 |Transfer value||Overall cost|

 An average cost of 0.43% means that for every £1,000 sent, on average £4.30 will be lost in spread + fees.
-By using this figure, we aim to make a fair representation of OrbitRemit across a range of transfer values.
-Of course, it is not a perfect measure for all situations, but it is helpful for comparative purposes.
+By using this figure, we can make a general representation of OrbitRemit across a range of transfer values.
+Of course, it is not a perfect representation by any means, but it is helpful for comparative purposes.

 OrbitRemit review: Market comparison

 So, how does OrbitRemit compare to other services in the market?
 To help you determine its relative competitiveness, we have prepared a chart.
 Beside the name of each service, we have listed its average cost, speed of transfer, receiving countries, and our review score – sorted from highest to lowest.

 To sort this chart by column, click its respective headings.
 If you are reading on mobile, you may need to scroll horizontally to view all fields.

 |8||Paysera||0.97%||3-5 days||174||3 stars||Read review|